bjackman/locali-ci/README.md

 directly to your terminal.

 > [!WARNING]
+> Limmat doesn't currently lock the result database.
+If you run `limmat test`
+> while `limmat watch` is running, confusing things might happen.
+(This is a
+> bug, it should be fixed in an upcoming version!).

+> [!WARNING]
 > Limmat doesn't clean the source tree for you, it just does `git checkout`.
 If
 > your test command can't be trusted to work in a dirty worktree (for example,
 > if you have janky Makefiles) you might want it to start with something like